Jealousy can be challenging to handle because it is a complex emotion, and it can wreak havoc on your relationships.

 - We’re more likely not to feel threatened if we know what sets off our jealousy

-We can build up self-esteem and confidence so that we don’t fear losing another partner due to insecurity.
-If you practice coping with your feelings surrounding jealousy, it makes it easier for other partners to do the same.
+We can build self-esteem and confidence without fear of losing another partner due to insecurity.
+If you practice coping with your jealousy feelings, it is easier for other partners to do the same.

 - It might be worth considering what triggers their insecurities when it comes to your success or happiness together